The Social Construction of Reality and the Institution That Becomes True

 The practical lesson is that interface design is institution design.
 When a system names a user, offers a role, asks for a field, suggests an answer, ranks a result, labels a risk, or remembers a prior action, it participates in constructing the world the user must navigate.

 Good governance should therefore treat AI outputs as social acts, not just information artifacts.
 A score, summary, label, answer, or recommendation should carry provenance, appeal paths, correction rights, retention limits, role clarity, and evidence boundaries.
+It should also carry a use boundary: what the statement may support, what it may not decide, and when a human must make an independent judgment.
 The point is not to freeze reality against change.
 It is to keep constructed realities accountable to the people asked to live inside them.

 Berger and Luckmann's enduring insight is that reality becomes durable when people stop noticing the work that holds it up.
 The AI era adds a new task: keep the machinery of construction visible enough that generated common sense does not quietly become institutional truth.